gabriellopes00/buzzl/README.md

 All controllers unexpected errors are stored in the database, becoming available for future analysis and corrections.
 Having a console available, the errors and the requests data can be logged on console, for faster viewing while running the application.

-## Building and contributing 🛠
+## Building and running 🛠

 To run this project locally, you will have to install Nodejs and PostgreSQL on the machine, or run everything with Docker.
-After run the project, go to **_.env.example_** file, on project root, and rename it to **_.env_**, filling all the properties in the file with your information.
+Before run the project, go to **_.env.example_** file, on project root, and rename it to **_.env_**, filling all the properties in the file with your information.
+Public and private keys must be generated with the commands below, and pasted in ._.env_ file, with `\n` after each line.

 ###### Cloning Repository